Car and light van - B

 Steps to become a car or light van driver.

-The driver theory test checks your knowledge of topics such as the Rules of the Road, risk perception, eco-driving, hazard awareness, and safe driving behaviour.
+Before you can apply for your learner permit, you must pass a theory test.
+This checks your knowledge of topics such as the Rules of the Road, risk perception, eco-driving, hazard awareness, and safe driving behaviour.
 The driver theory test is computer-based and user-friendly.
-When you pass the driver theory test you are issued with a theory test certificate.
-This is valid for up to two years and enables you to obtain a learner permit within that time.

 A learner permit allows you to drive on all public roads, except motorways, for the purposes of learning to drive a car and only when accompanied by someone who has held a full, valid driving licence in the same category for more than two years.

 Essential Driver Training (EDT) is a training programme that car learner drivers have to complete.
 It involves 12 one-hour sessions with an Approved Driving Instructor (ADI), or 6 sessions if you're eligible for reduced EDT.
 You must hold a first-time learner permit for at least six months and complete all EDT sessions before you can take the driving test.